Transwarp8/ChromeFT8/README.md

 # ChromeFT8

-A Chrome extension that decodes FT8 signals directly from browser audio.
+A Chrome extension that decodes FT8 and FT4 signals directly from browser audio.

-**Decode FT8 from any WebSDR in your browser** - no external software required.
+**Decode FT8/FT4 from any WebSDR in your browser** - no external software required.

 ## Features

-- Real-time FT8 decoding from browser tab audio
+- Real-time FT8 and FT4 decoding from browser tab audio
 - Works with WebSDRs (websdr.org, kiwisdr.com, etc.)
 - Waterfall display
 - Export decoded messages to CSV